flavorjones/concourse-gem/README.md

 This will create a set of rake tasks for you.

-Create a subdirectory named `concourse`, and edit a Concourse pipeline template named `myproject.yml.erb`.
+Create a subdirectory named `concourse`, and edit a Concourse pipeline file named `myproject.yml`, whichi will be interpreted as an ERB template.

 ### Templating and `RUBIES`